 Agency principals should work with carriers in advance to establish protocols for the claims process and document this information for staff.
-Frequently review the policy will help staff understand their role and serve efficiently as possible in the wake of disaster.
+Frequent review of review the policy will help staff understand their role and serve as efficiently as possible in the wake of disaster.
+It is recommended that key agency personnel review and sign off on the policy annually.